 Nabiha is a junior in Human Ecology studying Nutritional Science.
 She joined CHR as Co-Arts Editor last semester and is excited to continue overlooking the work of all the amazing artists on the team.
 Her favorite part of CHR is being able to merge her hobby as an artist with her interests in healthcare.
 She is also an Undergraduate Research Assistant at the Lujan Lab where she analyzes ultrasound images of polycystic ovaries.
 Some of her other involvements on campus include Cornell Sitara-- a competitive Bollywood Fusion dance team, as well as the Cornell Pre-Dental Society, Smiles for Students, and the Bangladeshi Students Association.
 She also tutors students in grades K-8.
 In the future, she hopes to pursue a career in dentistry, using her background in nutrition and education to create a more holistic approach to healthcare that empowers patients over their own oral health.

-Caroline Lee is a junior Biology & Society major in the College of Arts and Sciences.
+Caroline Lee is a senior Biology & Society major in the College of Arts and Sciences.
 She also hopes to pursue a minor in Nutritional Sciences.
 Outside of CHR, Caroline enjoys competing with Cornell’s Division I Fencing Team and exploring genetics research in the Wolfner Lab.